No products in the cart.

 Cellular needs are met by a 3G connection, so no 4G here.
 Both do use the 3G speeds to their fullest, though, so browsing still zips along nicely.

-As for those keyboards, well both are a joy.
+Not to mention, those keyboards, well both are a joy.
 It’s easy to forget, sometimes, how great using a real keyboard is, and especially ones which physically click under your fingertips.
 Both sport big, clear keys, and the Xpression keyboard has ever such a slight curve to the layout.
 It does take a little getting used to, to stop hitting the wrong key, but it soon becomes a very smooth experience.

-It’s difficult to get past the Renue‘s better camera – and it is better – and that amazingly small size.
+But, it’s difficult to get past the Renue‘s better camera – and it is better – and that amazingly small size.
 No pocket or purse is unable to comfortably hold the Pantech Renue, and so it gets the nod here.
 Only just, but by enough to make a difference.